 This paper aims to estimate a structural macro finance model of term structure based on the approximate solution of a standard dynamic general equilibrium model with nominal rigidities.
-To capture the nonlinearity that can contribute to a more precise analysis of the dynamics of macro variables and the yield curve, we apply a second order approximation of the equilibrium conditions to solve the model.
-New closed-form solutions for bond yields are proposed to make estimation practically feasible.
-We estimate the model based on US data by Bayesian methods.
-Our results provide clear macroeconomic interpretations of term structure factors such as level, slope, and curvature.
-Also, our analysis favors the explanation that the downward trend of the level of the yield curve and term premia after the early 1980s is primarily related with changes in monetary policy.
-However, the impact of the Volcker disinflation policy on this decline is found to be delayed.
+To capture the nonlinearity and time varying volatilities which can contribute to the realistic dynamics of the yield curve, we apply the second order approximation for solving the equilibrium model and obtain close-form solutions for bond prices.
+The resulting nonlinear state space model representation is taken to US data and estimated by Bayesian MCMC methods.
+Our estimation results provide clear macroeconomic interpretations of term structure factors such as level, slope, and curvature.
+Our analysis favor the explanation that the downward trend of the level of the yield curve and bond risk premia after the early 1980s is primarily related with changes in monetary policy.